-RO Data Perspective
+• RO Data Perspective

-RO data are useful to the areas on space environment, atmospheric science, and meteorological applications.
-Recently, the assimilation of RO data on weather forecasting and climate analysis is a key issue of the international RO user community.
-Since 2007, NOAA (National Ocean and Atmosphere Administration) of US and some other countries has been utilizing the RO data for the operational weather forecasting.
+Currently RO products became one of the key observation data for space environment, atmospheric science, and meteorological applications.
+Since 2007, many national meteorology agencies have assimilated the RO data to the operational weather forecasting.
 KOMPSAT-5 RO data are expected to contribute a global RO sounding coverage and international user community.